cni-iisc/cni-website/_people/Joydeep Pal.md

 title: Joydeep Pal
 position_at_CNI:
 description:
-description2: Krishna Chaythanya is a fifth-year PhD student at the ECE Department.
-He obtained his M.Sc(Engg) in ECE from the Indian Institute of Science in 2011 and a B.E. degree in ECE from PES Institute of Technology, Bangalore, in 2008.
-Before joining IISc for the PhD program, he designed IoT Networks for Home Automation at a startup.
-Earlier, he worked at Imagination Technologies and CSR Technologies, developing algorithms for wireless baseband transceivers.
-His research interests are broadly in inference, and control over networks.
-He is currently working on applying sequential hypothesis testing and learning techniques for inference over networks with applications in Industrial Automation.
+description2: Joydeep is a PhD student at Department of Electronic Systems Engineering, Indian Institute of Science.
+My research interests are in Tactile Internet, Time-Sensitive Networking and control over networks.
+He has worked on Energy modelling in Intelligent Drones.
+He is currently working on the implementation of an intelligent Tactile CPS.
+He obtained his BTech degree in Electronics and Communications Engineering from Delhi Technological University.
 department:
 img: assets/img/people/phd/joydeep.png
 importance: 4